 Most people find that their keto symptoms are the worst during these two days, which is why it’s common to think you’re suffering from a cold or the real flu.
 You can prevent it or greatly reduce its symptoms by using our tips below.

-What Are The Cure and Remedies to Get Relieved from Keto Flu?
+What Are Remedies to Get Rid of Keto Flu?

 As we have said before, the induction flu is quite a common scenario if you are starting this diet plan.
 But you could follow some habits that can help you cope with this unwanted situation.